Standard 10 - Complaints and appeals

 - Printable PDF Version

-To provide a clear set of principles for the making, handling and resolution of student concerns and complaints submitted by students and members of the public.
+To provide a clear set of principles for the making, handling and resolution of concerns and complaints submitted by students and members of the public.

-All staff when handling student concerns or complaints raised by students or members of the public, must comply with this policy.
+All staff members, when dealing with concerns or complaints raised by students or members of the public, must comply with this Policy.

 - Higher Education Standards Framework (Threshold Standards) 2015

 - Standards for Registered Training Organisations 2015

 - National Code of Practice for Providers of Education and Training to Overseas Students 2018

 - Victorian Regulations and Qualifications Authority Guidelines to Minimum Standards 2016